-- (a) unsatisfactory professional conduct or professional misconduct of an Australian legal practitioner employed by the multidisciplinary partnership; - (b) conduct of any other partner (not being an Australian legal practitioner) of the multi-disciplinary partnership that adversely affects the provision of legal services by the partnership; - (c) the unsuitability of any other partner (not being an Australian legal practitioner) of the multi-disciplinary partnership to be a member of a partnership that provides legal services. - (2) A legal practitioner partner of a multidisciplinary partnership must ensure that all reasonable action available to the legal practitioner partner is taken to deal with any unsatisfactory professional conduct or professional misconduct of an Australian legal practitioner employed by the partnership.
+- unsatisfactory professional conduct or (a) professional misconduct of an Australian legal practitioner employed by the multidisciplinary partnership; - conduct of any other partner (not being (b) an Australian legal practitioner) of the multi-disciplinary partnership adversely affects the provision of legal services by the partnership; - the unsuitability of any other partner (not (c) being an Australian legal practitioner) of the multi-disciplinary partnership to be a member of a partnership that provides legal services. - (2) A legal practitioner partner of a multidisciplinary partnership must ensure that all action available reasonable to the practitioner partner is taken to deal with any unsatisfactory professional conduct professional misconduct of an Australian legal practitioner employed by the partnership.